kmkr/mediamanage/README.md

 Mediamanage supports the following operations.

-- Set video name to all files in currect directory.
+- Set video title to all files in currect directory, or to one single file at a time.
 - Play videos via your media player to observe what you're organizing.
 - Extract parts of media - both audio and video.
 - Set categories for each file (e.g. drama, action, wing-suit, australia, mountains, rivers or whatever).
 Will be set in file title as shown above.